 Here are the numbers:

-That’s the power of leverage: You put only 25% down, but 100% of your asset is appreciating.
-If your asset is appreciating 4.0%, you’re getting a 16.0% return on your down payment.
+That’s the power of leverage: You put only 25% down, but 100% of your asset appreciates.
+If your asset appreciates at 4.0%, you’re getting a 16.0% return on your down payment.

 3) Hedge against inflation

-Home prices and rents tend to rise with inflation, offering a valuable inflation hedge.
+With inflation, home prices and rents tend to rise, offering a valuable inflation hedge.

 4) Tax Advantages

-The tax code tells us where the government wants us to invest and it’s not even close: it’s real estate.
+The tax code tells us where the government wants us to invest, and it’s real estate.
 Congress wants investor capital directed toward real estate to promote societal goals of providing housing and preventing urban decay.

 Using that definition, real estate has the edge over stocks.
 As we’ve seen in the last year, even bellwether stocks like Amazon and Google can decline by 40%.
-During the dot-com bubble, some stocks lost all their value, going down to zero!
+During the dot-com bubble, some stocks lost all their value, dropping to zero!

 That doesn’t happen with real estate.
 A single-family home is a real (not paper) asset, a building with economic value for which there is a demand.
 While home prices may decline during soft markets, they also recover and go up again.